alitursucular/alitursucular.github.io/_posts/2019-08-22-filter-and-sort-dynamically-created-table-with-vanilla-javascript.md

 <script type="module" src="js/index.js" />
 ```

-**Speech bubbles**
+**Speech Bubbles:**

-Before we jump in to the table creation, let's take a look at how we manage speech bubbles.
+Before we jump into the table creation, let's take a look at how we manage speech bubbles.
 We have two speech bubbles on our page.
-Their only responsibility is to point out an action that user can take.
+Their only responsibility is to point out an action that the user can take.
 The one points to the input field (on the left) only swings.
-However, the one on the right has two _EventListener_ s attached, _mouseover_ and _mouseout_.
+However, the one on the right has two _EventListener_ s attached, _mouseover_ and the _mouseout_.
 Once mouseover event is triggered, we simply add a class to the _thead_ element of our table.
 This class makes a flash effect over _thead_ twice to inform users that they can sort those columns.
 Both swing and flash effects are coded in pure _CSS_ with the help of _@keyframes_.

-**Creating table**
+**Creating Table:**

 ```javascript
 orders.forEach(order => {